 For those seeking therapeutic health services, PACE Mental Health can be the solution.
 ADHD is often linked to other mental health or behavioral issues, so dual diagnosis support is critical.
-Psychiatric disorders require a comprehensive approach to recovery provided at a Houston ADHD therapy psychiatrist.
+Psychiatric disorders require a comprehensive approach to recovery provided at our Houston ADHD clinic.

-Patients that choose therapy at PACE Mental Health can expect all of the following to be available on their route to recovery:
+Patients that choose Houston ADHD psychiatrists at PACE Mental Health can expect all of the following to be available on their route to recovery:

 - Dual diagnosis therapy

 - Psychiatric health services